+335-6-10-.06 Minimum Conditions Applicable to All State Waters.
 The following minimum conditions are applicable to all State waters, at all places and at all times, regardless of their uses:

-- (a) State waters shall be free from substances attributable to sewage, industrial wastes or other wastes that settle in forming bottom deposits which are unsightly, putrescent or interfere directly or indirectly with any classified water use. - (b) State waters shall be free from floating debris, oil, scum, and other floating materials attributable to sewage, industrial wastes or other wastes in amounts sufficient to be unsightly, or which interfere directly or indirectly with any classified water use. - (c) State waters shall be free from substances attributable to sewage, industrial wastes or other wastes in concentrations or combinations, which are toxic or harmful to human, animal, or aquatic life to the extent commensurate with the designated usage of such waters.
+- (a) State waters shall be free from substances attributable to sewage, industrial wastes, or other wastes that settle in forming bottom deposits, which are unsightly, putrescent, or interfere directly or indirectly with any classified water use. - (b) State waters shall be free from floating debris, oil, scum, and other floating materials attributable to sewage, industrial wastes, or other wastes in amounts sufficient to be unsightly, or which interfere directly or indirectly with any classified water use. - (c) State waters shall be free from substances attributable to sewage, industrial wastes, or other wastes in concentrations or combinations, which are toxic or harmful to human, animal, or aquatic life to the extent commensurate with the designated usage of such waters.

-The major and minor point sources that discharge directly into H. Neely Henry Lake are presented in Table 4-6 below.
-The major point sources will have a total phosphorus limit of 1 mg/L applied as a monthly average limit for the months of April through October.
-The minor point sources will have a total phosphorus limit of 8.34 pounds per day (lbs/day), which will be applied as a monthly average for the months of April through October.
-However, ADEM may impose a concentration based total phosphorus limit for a particular minor point source(s) based on site-specific conditions.
+Point sources discharging directly into H. Neely Henry Lake are presented in Table 4-6.
+The major point sources have a total phosphorus limit of 1 mg/L applied as a monthly average limit in April through October.
+The minor point sources have a total phosphorus limit of 8.34 pounds per day (lbs/day), applied as a monthly average in April through October.
+ADEM may impose a concentration based total phosphorus limit for a particular point source based on site-specific conditions.